rm511130/Tanzu-Workshop-TKGI/README.md

 ### If using a Windows PC
 - You will need to use PuTTY to access a Ubuntu VM (public IP address) using a private-key `.ppk` file
-- To download [`fuse.ppk`](https://raw.githubusercontent.com/rm511130/LBRANDS/master/fuse.ppk) you can install and use [wget](http://gnuwin32.sourceforge.net/packages/wget.htm) within a PowerShell window:
+- To download [`fuse.ppk`](https://raw.githubusercontent.com/rm511130/LBRANDS/master/fuse.ppk) you can install and use [wget](http://gnuwin32.sourceforge.net/packages/wget.htm) in a PowerShell window:
 ```
 help wget
 cd ~\Downloads